-Any person can raise a concern or make a complaint about any inappropriate conduct or any suspected inappropriate conduct by the Chief Justice or any Justice.
+- 5.1 Any person can raise a concern or make a complaint about any inappropriate conduct or any suspected inappropriate conduct by the Chief Justice or any Justice.
 That is so whether the inappropriate conduct is directed to that person or to any other person.
 It is not only desirable but important that any such inappropriate conduct be reported.
-No obligation of confidentiality binding on the person is to be understood as in any way inhibiting the raising of the concern or the making of the complaint.
+No obligation of confidentiality binding on the person is to be understood as in any way inhibiting the raising of the concern or the making of the complaint. - 5.2 A concern can be raised, or the complaint can be made, to: - (a) the Chief Justice or any Justice; - (b) the Chief Executive and Principal Registrar; or - (c) the Senior Registrar. - 5.3 The concern can be raised, or the complaint can be made: - (a) formally or informally; and - (b) openly or confidentially. - 5.4 A person who raises the concern or makes the complaint will always: - (a) be taken seriously and treated with respect and courtesy;

-- 5.2 A concern can be raised, or the complaint can be made, to: - (a) the Chief Justice or any Justice; - (b) the Chief Executive and Principal Registrar; - (c) the Senior Registrar; - (d) the HR Senior Advisor; or - (e) the external consultant appointed in accordance with clause 5.5 of this Policy. - 5.3 The concern can be raised, or the complaint can be made: - (a) formally or informally; and - (b) openly or confidentially. - 5.4 A person who raises the concern or makes the complaint will always: - (a) be taken seriously and treated with respect and courtesy; - (b) be given an opportunity to participate in the process by which their concern or complaint is addressed; - (c) be informed and kept informed about the progress and outcome of the process by which their concern or complaint is addressed; - (d) be offered support, including external counselling; - (e) be offered an opportunity to remove themselves from ongoing contact with the Justice about whose conduct the concern has been raised or complaint has been made, including where appropriate by movement to a position of equivalent status within the Court.
-For example, an associate raising a concern or making a complaint about inappropriate conduct by the Justice within whose chambers the associate works might in an appropriate case be offered an opportunity to complete the term of their contract of employment working with the Legal Research Officer or the Publishing Officer or in the chambers of the Chief Justice or the senior puisne Justice. - 5.5 The Court will appoint an external consultant for the purpose of this Policy.
-The contact details of the external consultant will be made available on the Court's intranet.
+- (b) be given an opportunity to participate in the process by which their concern or complaint is addressed; - (c) be informed and kept informed about the progress and outcome of the process by which their concern or complaint is addressed; - (d) be offered support, including external counselling; - (e) be offered an opportunity to remove themselves from ongoing contact with the Justice about whose conduct the concern has been raised or complaint has been made, including where appropriate by movement to a position of equivalent status within the Court.
+For example, an associate raising a concern or making a complaint about inappropriate conduct by the Justice within whose chambers the associate works might in an appropriate case be offered an opportunity to complete the term of their contract of employment working with the Legal Research Officer or the Publishing Officer or in the chambers of the Chief Justice or the senior puisne Justice.